Richard Barone: Early years

+Career

 The Bongos quickly gained favor at New York City music venues as well as at their home venue, Maxwell's in Hoboken.
-They were invited to perform at the Rainbow Theatre in London as part of a concert that included other new bands on the scene, and was recorded for the live album Start Swimming on Stiff Records.
+Signed to the British label Fetish Records, they were invited to perform at the Rainbow Theatre in London as part of a concert with other New York bands, a show recorded for the live album Start Swimming, released on Stiff Records.
 A European tour with the Bush Tetras followed.
-After a string of independent singles released on the U.K.-based Fetish label were compiled in the U.S. as Drums Along the Hudson (PVC), and a major U.S. tour with The B-52s, the group signed to RCA Records.
-With the advent of MTV, they made commercial impact with the title song of their label debut, the Barone-penned "Numbers With Wings."
+After a string of independent singles released in the U.K. were compiled in the U.S. as Drums Along the Hudson (PVC), and a major U.S. tour with the B-52s, the group signed with RCA Records.
+With the advent of MTV, they made a commercial impact with the title song of their label debut, the Barone-penned "Numbers With Wings."
 The song's accompanying video earned the group a nomination at the first MTV Video Music Awards.
-Two more albums followed, one for RCA and one for Island Records, which was to remain unreleased until 2013.
+Two more albums followed, one for RCA and one for Island Records, the latter of which was to remain unreleased until 2013.

-Breaking out as a solo artist, Barone's albums have included chamber pop, orchestral, folk, and narrative singer-songwriter material.
+Barone's output as a solo artist has included chamber pop, orchestral, folk, and narrative singer-songwriter material.
 He has been called a "gifted pop-rock tunesmith" by The New York Times.

 Barone released his first solo album, Cool Blue Halo (recorded live at The Bottom Line in New York) in 1987, prior to the Bongos' amicable breakup.
-Anthony DeCurtis, writing in Rolling Stone, praised Barone's "spare, elegant arrangements" and credited him with fashioning "a kind of rock chamber music."
-While Trouser Press described the record as "intimate but confused," NPR's Tom Moon, in a more recent assessment, called the album "a plaintive masterpiece," adding "Cool Blue Halo feels timeless, and maybe even exotic."
+Writing in Rolling Stone, Anthony DeCurtis praised Barone's "spare, elegant arrangements" and credited him with fashioning "a kind of rock chamber music."
+While Trouser Press described the record as "intimate but confused," NPR's Tom Moon, in a more recent assessment, called the album "a plaintive masterpiece," adding: "Cool Blue Halo feels timeless, and maybe even exotic."
 Moon also credited Barone's version of David Bowie's "The Man Who Sold the World" with influencing Nirvana's own cover of the song on their 1994 album MTV Unplugged in New York.

 Two studio albums followed: the rock-dominated Primal Dream (MCA Records) in 1990, and the more acoustic-based Clouds Over Eden (Rhino Records), dedicated to his late friend, rock journalist Nicholas Schaffner, in 1994.
 Trouser Press championed the "fine set of yearning love songs" on Primal Dream, while calling their production and arrangements as a "step backwards" from his debut album.
 But David Browne, writing in Rolling Stone, gave the album four stars and commented that "Barone is fast moving beyond the limited vocabulary of twelve strings and wimp-pop vocals."
-Billy Altman, in The New York Times, called his next album, Clouds Over Eden "unquestionably the most fully realized effort of Barone's career," while Trouser Press described the album as "wrenching and thoroughly worthwhile" and "the great album fans always imagined [Barone] making."
+Billy Altman, in The New York Times, called his next album, Clouds Over Eden, "unquestionably the most fully realized effort of Barone's career," while Trouser Press described the album as "wrenching and thoroughly worthwhile" and "the great album fans always imagined [Barone] making."